Prohibited Content and Practices: Misleading or Misrepresentative Content

 AdRoll will not approve websites that intentionally misrepresent their business or use any tactic to falsely enhance the reputation of the business.
 This includes omitting information or leaving information off of the website intentionally.
 Some specific examples are:

-Ex.png Websites, ads, or landing pages that imply a false affiliation with a product, service, or individual
+Ex.png Ads, landing pages, or websites that imply a false affiliation with a brand, product, service, or individual

 Ex.png Not disclosing the payment model or method